rankutah/blog/sites/rank-utah/content/contact.md

 ## Leave a message

-Share what you need help with and any relevant links (your website, examples, etc.).
+Share what you need help with

 {{< contact-form
 	id="contact"